The CARES Act 30-Day Notice to Vacate Rule: What You Need to Know

 Florida’s Compliance with the CARES Act 30-Day Notice Rule

-In Florida, landlords of federally backed properties (Fannie Mae, Freddie Mac, HUD, VA, USDA) must provide 30 days’ notice before filing for eviction due to non-payment of rent, as required by the CARES Act.
+In Florida, landlords of federally backed properties must give 30 days’ notice before starting an eviction for unpaid rent.
+This rule is part of the CARES Act.

 Landlords should verify their mortgage status to ensure proper notice periods.
-If a rental is not federally backed, Florida’s 3-day eviction notice applies.
-Tenants in covered properties have the right to challenge evictions if the required 30-day notice isn’t given.
+If a rental does not receive federal backing, Florida’s 3-day eviction notice applies.
+Tenants in covered properties can challenge evictions when landlords do not provide the required 30-day notice.

 To avoid legal issues, landlords should follow both state and federal laws or consult a property management professional.